Whether we like it or not, food prices are going up. For some, it might not seem like a big deal. It’s just a couple of bucks in the end, right?

 Let me be your guinea pig!
 I’m testing out those ideas and sharing the results with you guys.
 In fact, today’s post was inspired by one of those pins!

 Anyone is welcome to pin to the Crumbs Community “Money Saving Ideas To Try” board.
 Here’s how you can join us in gathering ideas:

 - Follow me on Pinterest.

 - Leave me a comment on one of the pins on that board, asking for an invite.

 - I’ll add you as a pinner within a day or two!

 So the next experiment in question is this:

 Can You Save Money by Shopping for Healthy Food at the Dollar Store?

-The kids and I took our time browsing the isles at our local Dollar Tree and came up with a HUGE list of real food items that was available.
+The kids and I took our time browsing the aisles at our local Dollar Tree and came up with a HUGE list of real food items that were available.
 Obviously what’s available in my area may not be exactly the same as yours, and the selection will vary between Dollar Tree and Dollar Store and Dollar General and Just 99¢ (and whatever other local dollar stores you might have), BUT – the concept remains the same: Think outside the box and keep your shopping options open!